myacksmith/yaget/EXAMPLE.md

 # Example GitLab Test Deployments

-This document provides examples of GitLab test environments you can create with this system.
+This document provides examples of GitLab test environments you can create with YAGET (Yet Another GitLab Environment Tool).

 ## Basic Standalone GitLab